Category Archives: Science

 Blonde Biology Babe

 So obvious I didn’t think of her, though she probably refuses to self-identify as blonde: Hot Wheels Helena!
 Babes Of Biology No. 3: Miss July[click to enlarge] Helena has a PhD in biotechnology and her interests include killer bugs and driving quickly but very, very safely.
-If she wins Miss Biology 2007 she’d like to travel around the World as an ambassador […]
+If she wins Miss Biology 2007 she’d like to travel around the World as an […]

 Babes Of Biology: No. 2